romkatv/zsh4humans/fn/notes.md

 If using iTerm2 with the default color scheme, change it to Tango Dark with dark-grey for black.
 Do it in `p10k configure` for now.

+---

+`z4h ssh` should backup remote files to `~/zsh-backup/ssh`.
+Each file/directory just once.
+When backing up, write a message to the tty saying so.
+Have a `zstyle` to control this.